mvdan/sh/README.md

 ```

 * Some builtins like `export` and `let` are parsed as keywords.
 This is to allow
-  statically parsing them and building their AST, as opposed to just keeping the
+  statically parsing them and building their syntax tree, as opposed to just
-  arguments as a slice of arguments.
+  keeping the arguments as a slice of arguments.

 ### Related projects